 Where to see the Northern Lights: Swedish Lapland, in the far north of the country, is your best bet.
 Kiruna, specifically, is the aurora tourism hotspot of the country.
 You might also catch the lights as far south as Umea and Lulea if you’d rather stay somewhere with other things going on.

 When is the best time to visit: From Kiruna you can catch the lights from as early as September right through to March.
 In Umea and Lulea you will have better odds through the month of January.

 Best way to see the Northern Lights: There’s not a lot going on in Swedish Lapland, making it the perfect choice for a rural escape.
 The scenery here in winter is pretty spectacular, so you’ll also get to enjoy some incredible photography opportunities.

 How to get there: Stockholm and Gothenburg are the most popular airports in the country, although Copenhagen is connected to Malmö over the Öresund Bridge.
 Getting around is pretty easy with the national railway connecting all three cities with Umea and Lulea.
 There are also some budget friendly bus options.
 From Lulea you can travel onwards to Kiruna by public transport.
 Yes, even during the heavy snow!

 The Arctic Circle runs right through Lapland, so you have pretty decent chances of seeing the Northern Lights here.
-Those glass igloos that are often plastered all over the travel mags are located here.
-Just keep in mind it’s a super expensive destination.
+Some of the most beautiful glass igloos that you find plastered all over the travel mags are located here — just keep in mind it’s a super expensive destination.

 Where to see the Northern Lights: Similar to Sweden, your best bet is visiting the Lapland region in the far north.
 Rovaniemi is the largest settlement in the region and offers the best array of attractions.
 Of course, the further north you head the better your odds are – but there really isn’t that much in it as long as you’re in Lapland.